MikeTam1021/friendly-101/docs/commandline.rst

 Terminal, meet Sublime
 ======================

-Let's run a powerful command, a helpful trick that will connect Terminal to Sublime Text.
+Let's run a powerful command, a helpful trick that will connect Terminal to Sublime Text 2.
 Note that you might need to enter your OS X password, and again take care not to copy and paste the ``$`` and adjacent space.

 .. code-block:: bash

    $ sudo ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl

-This command will create a `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`_, which is the equivalent of an alias or shortcut in the Finder.
-From now on, when we type ``subl`` and the name of a directory or file in Terminal, that same directory or file will pop up in Sublime Text, ready for us to edit!
+This command and this command alone will run as a superuser ("superuser do" or ``sudo``) and create a link (``ln``) that is (``symbolic``).
+A `symbolic link <https://en.wikipedia.org/wiki/Symbolic_link>`_ is the equivalent of an alias or shortcut in the Finder.
+From now on, when we type ``subl`` and the name of a directory or file in Terminal, that same directory or file will pop up in Sublime Text 2, ready for us to edit!

-Just like text editors, people have varying opinions on shells. `Bash <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ is most popular, but some developers claim `Z shell <http://www.zsh.org/>`_ can be more productive.
+Just like text editors, people have varying opinions on shells.
+Bash is the most popular, but some developers claim `Z shell <http://www.zsh.org/>`_ can be more productive.
 Terminal comes with OS X, but some swear by `iTerm2 <http://iterm2.com/>`_.
 Get comfortable with what's most accessible and when you feel confident, explore what else is out there.